Table of Contents[Hide][Show]

 Situated on the bank of the Arkansas River, the capital city of Little Rock offers visitors a mix of attractions including museums, national historic landmarks and outdoor activities.
 The birthplace of President Bill Clinton, Little Rock is also steeped in American history for its role in the Civil War and civil rights movement.

-Historic Curran Hall, the city’s visitor information center, is one of only a handful of antebellum homes remaining in Little Rock.
-Tour the building and gardens and pick up info on other Little Rock sights.
+Historic Curran Hall, the city’s visitor center, is among a handful of antebellum homes remaining in Little Rock.
+Spend some time walking through the circa 1842 building and gardens.
+Afterwards, pick up information for free things to do in Little Rock.

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!

 A good place to start your visit is with a free, guided tour at the State Capitol.
 Designed in the Neoclassical style, construction began in 1899 and was completed in 1915.
 Modeled after the nation’s Capitol, the building features Arkansas granite and six bronze doors and three chandeliers crafted by Tiffany’s of New York.
 Free audio tours available.

 The Old State House Museum was Arkansas’ first capitol from 1836 until 1911 when the current capitol was completed.
 As the oldest standing state capitol building west of the Mississippi River, the museum showcases American history.
 For example, it’s where Bill Clinton announced his campaign for presidency and celebrated his victories on election night in 1992 and 1996.

 Stroll Through the River Market District